Killing of Jean Charles de Menezes: Ticket barrier

 Witnesses stated that up to twenty police officers in plain clothes pursued Menezes into Stockwell station, that he jumped over the ticket barrier, ran down an escalator and tried to jump onto a train.
-The Menezes family was briefed by the police that their son did not jump over the ticket barrier and used a Travelcard to pass through; this was subsequently confirmed by CCTV recordings shown at the Metropolitan Police trial.
+The Menezes family was briefed by the police that their son did not jump over the ticket barrier and used Oyster card to pass through; this was subsequently confirmed by CCTV recordings shown at the Metropolitan Police trial.

 The pathologist's post-mortem report, which was written five days after the shooting, recorded that Menezes "vaulted over the ticket barriers" and that he "ran down the stairs of the tube station".
 Dr Kenneth Shorrock later told the inquest that he had been given this information by police during a "walk-through" with officers at Stockwell Tube Station but he could not remember who had given him this incorrect information, which had also featured in earliest eyewitness reports.

 It had been suggested that the man reported by eyewitnesses as jumping over the barrier may have been one of the police officers in pursuit.